Elijah Mitchell Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 Matchup vs. Los Angeles

-- In his two career matchups against them, Mitchell has averaged 88 rushing yards against the Rams, 19.5 more than his over/under in Sunday's game.
+- Mitchell averaged 88 rushing yards per game over his two career matchups against the Rams, 19.5 more yards than his over/under in Sunday's game.

 - Mitchell, in two matchups against the Rams, has not run for a TD.